ashpak81/Notes-FSD/DSA/Day_8.LinkedList.md

 ## Basics

-- A linked list is a linear data structure that stores elements in non-contiguous memory locations.
+1. A linked list is a linear data structure that stores elements in non-contiguous memory locations.
-- Each element in a linked list is called a node.
+2. Each element in a linked list is called a node.
-- Each node contains two parts:
+3. Each node contains two parts:
   - **Data**: The actual value stored in the node.
-  - **Next**: A reference (or pointer) to the next node in the list.
+  - **Next**: A reference (or pointer) to the next node in the list.4.
-- The first node in the list is called the **head**.
+4. The first node is called the **head**.
+It is a special node but not a keyword.
-- The last node in the list has its next reference pointing to `null`, indicating the end of the list.
+5. The last node is called the **tail** and its address is `null`, indicating the end of the list.
+6. Insertion and deletion in a linked list happen in constant time \(O(1)\), while random access happens in \(O(n)\) time.

 ## Types of Linked Lists